jeffoneilldev/invitations-django-project/README.md

 **Testing as per user stories above:**

 - **User story 1:**  Landing on the "Home" page for the first time, the inexperienced user can navigate the page easily because of the simple layout and obvious options available.
 - **User story 2:**  The bride or groom will instantly see a carousel with positive comments and images about the website.
+The 'about us' page is accessible from the nav bar.
 - **User story 3:**  The returning user can log in to their account and access all the features of the website securely.
 They can also view their customer profile while logged in.
 - **User story 4:**  This user can go straight to the "About us" page for further information and an email address they can contact.